ltfk93/ManagementApp/README.md

 # ManagementApp
-This application is a management application with SQLite as the SQL Server.
+This application is a management application with SQLite as the SQL Server, and is written for the Windows operating system.
 To make this application executable.
 The database in the SQlite server contains to tables: <b>Person</b> and <b>LoginTable</b>.

 The LoginTable should contain the "admins" that are going to manage people from the people database.
 This table has 4 columns: EmployeeID INT(Autoincrement/Primary key), Username(Varchar(50)), Password(Varchar(50)), Workername(Varchar(150)).